-Note: Empirically, it has recently become evident that using newer GNSS hardware, firmware and algorithms, may produce the various following accuracies over much longer baseline distances .
+Note: Empirically, it has recently become evident that using newer GNSS hardware, firmware and algorithms may produce the various following accuracies over much longer baseline distances.
 Additionally, redundant positions at staggered times are showing a much closer numerical comparison than previously seen (e.g., see Appendix A).
-This may mean that the Class RT1 accuracies could be obtained using the criteria for Class RT2, etc. Regardless of this, the user should at least be able to achieve the desired accuracy by using the appropriate criteria herein.
+This may mean the Class RT1 accuracies could be obtained using the criteria for Class RT2, etc. Regardless of this, the user should at least be able to achieve the desired accuracy by using the appropriate criteria herein.

-Class RT1 Precisions: typically 0.01 m - 0.02 m horizontal, 0.02 m - 0.04 m vertical (two sigma or 95 percent confidence), two or more redundant locations with a staggered time interval of 4-hours from different bases adjusted in the project control, each RT location differs from the average no more than the accuracy requirement.
-Discard outliers and reobserve if necessary.
-Base stations should use fixed height tripods.
-Baselines ≤ 10 KM (6 miles).
-Data collected at a 1-second interval for 3 minutes (180 epochs), PDOP ≤ 2.0 , ≥ 7 satellites, position solution RMS \leq 0.01 m.
+Class RT1 Precisions: typically 0.01 m - 0.02 m horizontal, 0.02 m - 0.04 m vertical (two sigma or 95 percent confidence), two or more redundant locations with a staggered time interval of 4 hours from different bases adjusted in the project control, each RT location differing from the average no more than the accuracy requirement.
+Discard outliers and re-observe if necessary.
+Base stations should use fixed height tripods and be on opposite sides of the project, if possible.
+Baselines $\leq 10 \text{ KM}$ (6 miles).
+Data collected at a 1-second interval for 3 minutes (180 epochs), PDOP ≤ 2.0 , ≥ 7 satellites, position solution RMS $\leq 0.01 \text{ m}$.
 No multipath conditions observed.
 Rover range pole must be firmly set and leveled with a shaded bubble before taking data.
 Use fixed height Rover pole with bipod or tripod for stability.

-Class RT2 Precisions: typically 0.02 m - 0.04 m horizontal, 0.03 m - 0.05 m vertical (two sigma or 95 percent confidence), two or more redundant locations staggered at a 4-hour interval, two different bases recommended, bases are within the project envelope, each location differs from the average no more than the accuracy requirement.
-Discard outliers and reobserve if necessary.
+Class RT2 Precisions: typically 0.02 m - 0.04 m horizontal, 0.03 m - 0.05 m vertical (two sigma or 95 percent confidence), two or more redundant locations staggered at a 4-hour interval, two different bases recommended, bases within the project envelope, each location differing from the average no more than the accuracy requirement.
+Discard outliers and re-observe if necessary.
 Base stations should use fixed height tripods.
-Baselines ≤ 15 KM (9 miles) Data collected at a 5-second interval for one minute (12 epochs).
+Baselines ≤ 15 KM (9 miles).
+Data collected at a 5-second interval for one minute (12 epochs).
 PDOP ≤ 3.0 , ≥ 6 satellites, position solution RMS ≤ 0.015 m.
 No multipath conditions observed.
 Rover range pole must be level before taking data.
 Use fixed height rover pole with bipod or tripod for stability.

 Class RT3 Precisions: typically 0.04 m - 0.06 m horizontal, 0.04 m - 0.08 m vertical (two sigma or 95 percent confidence).
-Redundant locations not necessary for typical locations, important vertical features such as pipe inverts, structure inverts, bridge abutments, etc. should have elevations obtained from leveling or total station locations, but RT horizontal locations are acceptable.
-Baselines ≤ 20 KM (12 miles) Data collected at a 1-second interval for 15 seconds (15 epochs) with a steady pole (enter attribute information before recording data).
-PDOP ≤ 4.0 , ≥ 5 satellites, position solution RMS ≤ 0.03 m.
+Redundant locations not necessary for typical locations; important vertical features such as pipe inverts, structure inverts, bridge abutments, etc. should have elevations obtained from leveling or total station locations, but RT horizontal locations are acceptable.
+Baselines $\leq 20 \text{ KM}$ (12 miles).
+Data collected at a 1-second interval for 15 seconds (15 epochs) with a steady pole (enter attribute information before recording data).
+PDOP ≤ 4.0 , ≥ 5 satellites, position solution RMS $\leq 0.03 \text{ m}$.
 Minimal multipath conditions.
-OK to use Rover pole without bipod, try to keep pole steady and level during the location.
+Okay to use Rover pole without bipod; try to keep pole steady and level during the location.

 Class RT4 Precisions: typically 0.1 m - 0.2 m horizontal, 0.1 m - 0.3 m vertical (two sigma or 95 percent confidence).
 Redundant locations not necessary for typical locations.
-Any baseline length OK as long as the solution is fixed.
-Data collected at a 1-second interval for 10 seconds (10 epochs) with a steady pole, but OK to enter attributes as data is collected.
-PDOP $\leq 6.0, \geq 5$ satellites, position solution RMS ≤ 0.05 m.
-Any environmental conditions for data collection are acceptable with the previous conditions met.
-Rover pole without bipod OK.
+Any baseline length okay, as long as the solution is fixed.
+Data collected at a 1-second interval for 10 seconds (10 epochs) with a steady pole, but okay to enter attributes as data is collected.
+PDOP \leq 6.0, \geq 5 satellites, position solution RMS \leq 0.05 m.
+Any environmental conditions for data collection are acceptable, with the previous conditions met.
+Rover pole without bipod okay.